Eva0306/SampleCode/README.md

-# Scroll View & GCD Sample Code
+# Scroll View, GCD, and Protocol-Delegate Pattern Sample Code

 This repository contains sample code demonstrating the use of **UIScrollView**, **Grand Central Dispatch (GCD)**, and **Protocol-Delegate Pattern** in iOS development.